digitaldrummerj/digitaldrummerj.me/content/posts/2022/032722-ef-core-enums-as-column-value.md

 	public Status Status { get; set; }
 	```

+Now we need to tell EF Core how to handle the enum.

 1. Open up our BlogMap.cs and add the following to the Configure to set the default value and convert it to a string

 	```csharp